Steady-state simulation of reflected Brownian motion and related stochastic networks: Introduction

 We strongly believe that the use of tolerance-enforced coupling based on wavelet constructions, as we illustrate here, can be extended more broadly in the numerical analysis of the Skorokhod and related problems.

-Numerical experiments are pursued in a companion paper in which we also discuss further implementation issues of importance.
-We prefer to confine the scope of this paper only to the conceptual and theoretical properties behind our algorithm.
+We perform some numerical experiments to validate our algorithms.
+Our results are reported in Section~\ref {SectionNumerics}.
+Further numerical experiments are pursued in a companion paper, in which we also discuss further implementation issues and some adaptations, which are specially important in the case of RBM.

-The rest of the paper is organized as follows.
-In Section \ref{SecCompPoi}, we consider the problem of exact simulation from the steady-state distribution of the reflected compound Process discussed earlier.
-This section allows to explain the main strategy to be used for the reflected Brownian motion case, which is studied in Section \ref{SecRBM}.
+The rest of the paper is organized as follows: in Section~\ref{SecCompPoi}, we consider the problem of exact simulation from the steady-state distribution of the reflected compound Poisson process discussed earlier; we then show how our procedure is adapted without major complications to Markov-modulated input in Section~\ref{SectionExtension}; in Section~\ref{SecRBM}, we continue explaining the main strategy to be used for the reflected Brownian motion case; finally, the numerical experiments are given in Section~\ref{SectionNumerics}.

-\section{Exact Simulation of Reflected Compound Poisson Processes}
+\section{Exact simulation of reflected compound Poisson processes}

-The model that we consider has been explained at the beginning of the Introduction.
+The model that we consider has been explained at the beginning of the \hyperref[sec1]{Introduction}.
 We summarize the assumptions that we shall impose next.

-\textbf{\emph{Assumptions:}}
+\emph{Assumptions}: